AnatomicMaps/flatmap-maker/README.rst

     usage: mapmaker [-h] [-v]
                     [--log LOG_FILE] [--show-deprecated] [--silent] [--verbose]
-                    [--clean] [--background-tiles] [--show-centrelines]
+                    [--clean] [--background-tiles] [--authoring]
-                    [--check-errors] [--debug] [--save-drawml] [--save-geojson] [--tippecanoe]
+                    [--debug] [--only-networks] [--save-drawml] [--save-geojson] [--tippecanoe]
                     [--initial-zoom N] [--max-zoom N] [--min-zoom N]
-                    [--clean-connectivity] [--id ID] [--single-file {celldl,svg}]
+                    [--clean-connectivity] [--id ID] [--single-file {celldl,svg}] [--show-centrelines]
                     --output OUTPUT --source SOURCE

     Generate a flatmap from its source manifest.

-    optional arguments:
+    options:
       -h, --help            show this help message and exit -v, --version         show program's version number and exit

     Logging:
-      --log LOG_FILE        append messages to a log file --show-deprecated     issue a warning for deprecated markup properties --silent              suppress all messages to screen
+      --log LOG_FILE        Append messages to a log file --show-deprecated     Issue a warning for deprecated markup properties --silent              Suppress all messages to screen
-      --verbose             show progress bars
+      --verbose             Show progress bars

     Image tiling:
-      --clean               Remove all files from generated map's directory before generating new map --background-tiles    generate image tiles of map's layers (may take a while...)
+      --clean               Remove all files from generated map's directory before generating new map --background-tiles    Generate image tiles of map's layers (may take a while...)
-      --show-centrelines    Show centrelines and nodes on image tiles

     Diagnostics:
+      --authoring           For use when checking a new map: highlight incomplete features; show centreline network; no image tiles; no neuron paths; etc
-      --check-errors        check for errors without generating a map --debug               show a traceback for error exceptions --save-drawml         save a slide's DrawML for debugging --save-geojson        Save GeoJSON files for each layer --tippecanoe          Show command used to run Tippecanoe
+      --debug               Show a traceback for error exceptions --only-networks       Only output features that are part of a centreline network --save-drawml         Save a slide's DrawML for debugging --save-geojson        Save GeoJSON files for each layer --tippecanoe          Show command used to run Tippecanoe

     Zoom level:
-      --initial-zoom N      initial zoom level (defaults to 4) --max-zoom N          maximum zoom level (defaults to 10) --min-zoom N          minimum zoom level (defaults to 2)
+      --initial-zoom N      Initial zoom level (defaults to 4) --max-zoom N          Maximum zoom level (defaults to 10) --min-zoom N          Minimum zoom level (defaults to 2)

-    miscellaneous:
+    Miscellaneous:
-      --clean-connectivity  Refresh local connectivity knowledge from SciCrunch --id ID               Set explicit ID for flatmap, overriding manifest --single-file {celldl,svg}    Source is a single file of the designated type, not a flatmap manifest
+      --clean-connectivity  Refresh local connectivity knowledge from SciCrunch --id ID               Set explicit ID for flatmap, overriding manifest --single-file {celldl,svg}
+                            Source is a single file of the designated type, not a flatmap manifest --show-centrelines    Show centrelines in generated map

     Required arguments:
-      --output OUTPUT       base directory for generated flatmaps --source SOURCE       URL or path of a flatmap manifest
+      --output OUTPUT       Base directory for generated flatmaps --source SOURCE       URL or path of a flatmap manifest

 An example run